sanjeewan24/Affirmations/README.md

 3. **Speak Intentionally**: Really feel the words as you speak
 4. **Review History**: Check your dashboard weekly for motivation
 5. **Progressive Affirmations**: Update affirmations as you achieve goals

-## 📝 License

-This project is licensed under the MIT License - see LICENSE file for details.

 ## 🤝 Contributing